 Q. Would you be more specific?

 A. Yes.
 As noted, Dr. Lowry used prior Commission Basis Reports to develop trends in revenues, expenses, and rate base.
 He then applied the trends to amounts contained in the 2011 Commission Basis Report to develop trended values out to the rate effective period of calendar year 2013.
 In the case of power supply-related revenues and expenses, Dr. Lowry used the amounts developed by the Company, as discussed and presented by Company witness Mr. Johnson.
 In the case of retail revenue, Dr. Lowry used the Company’s forecast of loads for 2013 with revenue associated with load growth being determined using a weighted billing determinant index.
 Since the rate increase in this proceeding will be applied to the 2011 test period billing determinants, Dr. Lowry divided his rate year, attrition-adjusted revenue requirement by the revenue growth factor to reduce the revenue requirement to be applied to the test period level of retail loads.
-The result of Dr. Lowry’s analysis is an overall revenue requirement of $41.502 million, including the impact of attrition.
+The result of Dr. Lowry’s analysis is a revised overall revenue requirement of $42.569 million, including the impact of attrition.

+The attrition-adjusted subtotal of the revenue requirement of $41.502 million was originally developed using Dr. Lowry’s attrition adjustment of $20.5 million, as included in his direct testimony (Exhibit No. ___MNL-1T) and Exhibit No. ____(MNL-5) filed on April 2, 2012.
+Since then, however, he has made necessary revisions to reflect the effect of converting from logarithmic growth factors to arithmetic growth factors for the two year escalation rates that are used to rend the 2011 base year amounts to the 2013 rate year amounts in his attrition study.
+The conversion was inadvertently overlooked when preparing the original exhibit.
+The result of the change is to increase the attrition-adjusted revenue requirement from $41.502 million to $42.569 million.
+This revision is shown in Dr. Lowry’s supplemental exhibit (Exhibit No ___(MNL-5)(Supp.), at page 2, column J, line 56.

+The Company, however, is not proposing to increase its filed-for revenue requirement (or modify its proposed tariffs) to reflect Dr. Lowry’s revised calculations as shown in his Exhibit No. ___ (MNL-5)(Supp.).
+The effect of his revisions would have increased the attrition adjustment from $20.5 million to $21.6 million, thereby increasing the attrition-adjusted subtotal for the revenue requirement from $41.502 million to $42.569 million.
+Company witness Andrew’s derivation of the requested revenue requirement, however, still makes use of Dr. Lowry’s original attrition adjustment of $20.5 million in arriving at her “Attrition Adjusted Total” in Exhibit No. ___ EMA-2, p.9, Col. AA-Ttl, line 50.

 Q. What did Dr. Lowry conclude?

 A. His analysis demonstrates that Avista’s costs will grow much more rapidly than its billing determinants between 2011 and 2013, resulting in continued underearning, absent an Attrition Adjustment.
-As such, he proposes an Attrition Adjustment of approximately $20.5 million, which is reflected in the proposed revenue requirement of the Company.
-Stated differently, he estimates a revenue deficit of about $20.5 million in 2013, the first year new rates are in effect, if the revenue increases were to be limited only to the pro forma adjustments proposed by the Company.
-(Id. at p.
-3, ll 3-10).
-The revenue adjustment associated with his Attrition Adjustment is shown in Company witness Ms. Andrew’s Exh.
-No. ____(EMA-2) at page 9, columns AA-Ttl, line 49.
+As such, he proposes an Attrition Adjustment of approximately $21.6 million.
+Stated differently, he estimates a revenue deficit of about $21.6 million in 2013, the first year new rates are in effect, if the revenue increases were to be limited only to the pro forma adjustments proposed by the Company.

 Q. Were the Commission to simply adopt a year-end rate base for 2011, as requested by the Company, without doing more by way of an Attrition Adjustment, would this solve the Company’s revenue shortfall problem?